 It’s important to keep in mind that it does not happen deliberately on social media platforms to prevent your posts from being seen and read.
 It’s not a personal thing.

-It is a tool that is used to ensure that users get the best experience by receiving high-quality content only.
+It is a tool that is used to ensure that users get the best experience by receiving only high-quality content.
 If it has happened to you, don’t take it personally.
 It’s a simple mistake that can be rectified.

-You need to check your engagement levels, especially if they are dropping and you have not been getting comments, likes, shares, or new followers as much as you used to.
+You should make sure to conduct a shadowban check if your engagement levels are dropping and you have not been getting comments, likes, shares, or new followers as much as you used to.

-One of the best ways to find out if you’ve been shadow banned is by asking people who don’t follow you to search and see if they can find your profile and posts.
+One of the best ways to find out if you’ve been temporarily suspended is by asking people who don’t follow you to search and see if they can find your profile and posts.